vitalii-karpiv/kuzco-crm/api-doc/laptop-group/remove-laptop-from-group.md

 ## Behavior

 1. Loads the target group by `groupId`.
-2. Removes the `laptopId` from the group's `itemList`.
+2. Finds the variant whose `itemList` contains the `laptopId` and removes the ID from that list.
-3. Removes the variant whose `laptopId` matches.
+3. If the variant's `itemList` becomes empty, removes the variant from the group.
 4. Saves the modified group.
 5. Updates the laptop record, setting `laptopGroupId` to `null`.